Houdini's Milk Can poster only with Hardeen's name on it (I also feel like some work has been done on the face).

 One wonders if Miss Trixy's posters, like Hardeen's Milk Can poster, were variations on Houdini's own USD sheets.
 Unfortunately, no Miss Trixy posters, to my knowledge, have ever surfaced.

-UPDATE: Oh, my.
-I just had a closer look at this poster and written on it is "of his famous brother Houdini."
+UPDATE: I just had a closer look at this poster and written on it is "of his famous brother Houdini."
 So this broadside/poster might date after Houdini's death, or the connection wasn't always so secret.
 (Unfortunately, there's no date on this.)
 One thing that's intriguing is this broadside is from the Keith's vaudeville circuit, which was the circuit Houdini played (Hardeen headlined on competitor circuits).
 Did Hardeen occasionally fill in for Houdini on Keith's where it was in their interest to play up the connection?